Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 This template can create a new Log Analytics workspace and deploy the following resources into the workspace, or deploy the following resources into an existing Log Analytics workspace.
 * all the [OMS views](https://github.com/Azure/oms-log-analytics-firehose-nozzle/tree/master/docs/omsview) for Cloud Foundry metrics and logs
-* proposed [alerts](https://github.com/Azure/oms-log-analytics-firehose-nozzle#2-create-alert-rules) for important events from Cloud Foundry environments
+* predefined [alerts](https://github.com/Azure/oms-log-analytics-firehose-nozzle#2-create-alert-rules) for important events from Cloud Foundry environments
 * predefined saved searches for major Cloud Foundry metrics and logs

 ## Installation